 Both individuals and small businesses can be seriously harmed by a breach of contract.
 In addition to causing a great deal of frustration, breaches of contract can waste time, effort, and money.
 However, not all breaches are the same: some breaches are more serious than others.
 There are several ways that a breach of contract can occur, and many breaches will be minor.

 A material breach is the most serious form of breach of contract.
 In these cases, someone has neglected to uphold their responsibilities as laid out in the contract.
 When this occurs, the injured party can pursue damages in a civil suit.
 When a contractor completes a project but isn't paid, this is considered a material breach.

 A fundamental breach is another type of breach of contract that has the potential to end in a lawsuit.
 The party damaged by a fundamental breach is allowed to immediately end a contract and file a lawsuit.
 If, for instance, you have leased an apartment and the landlord moved someone into the apartment before you, a fundamental breach has occurred.

 When it becomes clear that one party will not be able to fulfill their duties within the time required by the contract, it is considered an anticipatory breach.
 For example, if you hire someone to paint your home and they don't start the job until the day before it is to be completed, then you might be able to pursue damages because it would be impossible for the project to be completed by the contractual deadline.

-If you need understanding the consequences of breach of contract, you can post your legal needs on UpCounsel's marketplace.
+If you need legal help with a breach of contract, post a job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.